 - Pretty low profile despite its giant, boxy appearance

-- Evan at its most packed, it’s TSA approved
+- Even at its most packed, it’s TSA approved

-- Integrated camera sling strap is great for those who go on hikes.
+- The integrated camera sling strap is excellent for those who go on hikes.

 - You only have quick access to maybe two pieces of your kit at most.
-True quick access is still given to the messenger bags and sling bags.
+Actual quick access is still given to the messenger bags and sling bags.

-Loads and loads of gear has been stuffed into here.
+Loads and loads of equipment have been stuffed into here.
 Clothing, my Macbook Pro 13 inch, a Vanguard Nivelo tripod, Canon 6D, Tamron 85mm f1.8 Di VC, Sony 85mm f1.4 G Master, Sony 24-70mm f2.8 G Master, Sony a7, Zeiss 50mm f1.4 Milvus, Lomography Achromat lenses, Sigma 35mm f1.4 Art, Shanny flashes, Adorama Flashpoint flashes, Phottix flashes, the Arctic Butterfly, etc.

 - Materials: Waterproof Tarpaulin and Nylon Dobby.
 YKK Zippers.